AhmadDarKhalil/VISOR/README.md

 # VISOR
-This repository is to visualize VISOR dataset (both sparse and dense) by having the JSON files from VISOR website: (https://epic-kitchens.github.io/VISOR)
+This repository is to visualize VISOR dataset (both sparse and dense).
+VISOR website: (https://epic-kitchens.github.io/VISOR)

 ## How to use